jdc20181/BeffsBrowser/README.md

 # Announcments

+**Delayed Release**

+V2 will be delayed.
+Due to some errors, I am unable to release V2, it has to do with Gecko, and I am not sure what is causing it.

+**If it is not resolved, BeffsBrowser will be discontinued**

 **Happy Birthday to BB!**

 Here is a [Birthday](https://jdc20181.github.io/BeffsBrowser/Birthday.html) Message from myself, celebrating BBs' 2nd birthday!

 **Updated Source Tree**